-Obstructive sleep apnea (OSA) results in constant lapses in your child’s breath during the night.
+Obstructive sleep apnea (OSA) results in constant lapses in your child’s breathing during the night.
 The lapses, or “apneas,” occur dozens of times throughout the night when your child’s airway gets blocked.
-Because it affects the amount of oxygen flowing to your child’s brain, it can have adverse side effects.
+It can have adverse side effects because it affects the amount of oxygen flowing to your child’s brain.
 OSA has been connected to impaired brain development, cardiovascular issues, mental health impacts, and altered metabolism.
 Luckily, there are solutions.
 If you suspect this might be occurring in your toddler, contact your child’s healthcare provider for guidance.

 Nightmares in toddlers are scary, realistic dreams that your little one wakes up from crying, screaming, or in visible distress.
 These are dreams they can remember.
 Allowing them to talk it out and then soothing them with reassuring words, a gentle touch, or a glass of water can help calm them down and go back to sleep.
 These scary dreams typically occur during lighter REM (rapid eye movement) sleep, which happens more in the early morning hours.
 Try to put a light-hearted, happy spin on bedtime routines, even if it’s a simple change like choosing a cheerful bedtime book to read or singing a soothing song.